ddmitov/perl-executing-browser/README.md

 * Perl modules can be loaded from a custom directory without system-wide installation using PATH and/or PERLLIB environment variables.
 * Any version of Perl5 can be selected from configuration file or by clicking a special URL.
 * Multiple directories can be added to the PATH environment variable of every locally executed script.
-* Scripts and their HTML-based interfaces can be extracted and run from standard ZIP packages.
+* Scripts and their HTML-based interfaces can be extracted and run from ZIP packages.

 **Local Filesystem:**
 * PEB can open or create a single file or folder on the local file system by clicking special URLs.
 Any locally executed script has access to the custom environment variables FILE_TO_OPEN, FILE_TO_CREATE and FOLDER_TO_OPEN.